 In addition, because leukemia cells expand in the bone marrow space, they can exert pressure on the surrounding normal bone, causing pain.
 In small children this may manifest as a limp or refusal to walk or use an extremity.

-If a doctor suspects that a child may have leukemia, the first step after a thorough history and physical exam, is typically to obtain a panel of blood tests, including blood counts (to determine if leukemia cells are present in the blood, and if the white cells, red cells, or platelets are low) and testing of electrolytes, kidney, and liver function.
+If a doctor suspects that a child may have leukemia, the first step after a thorough history and physical exam, is typically to obtain a panel of blood tests (done through a lab draw in which a small amount of blood is taken with a needle), including blood counts (to determine if leukemia cells are present in the blood, and if the white cells, red cells, or platelets are low) and testing of electrolytes, kidney, and liver function.
 Frequently, a chest X-ray is performed to see if there is a collection of leukemia cells in an immune organ of the upper chest, called the thymus.
 In order to definitively establish the diagnosis of acute leukemia in children a test called a bone marrow examination is performed, in which an oncologist inserts a needle into the hip bone while the child is sedated.
 This involves two parts performed as one procedure: an aspirate (pulling liquid marrow out of the bone) and a biopsy (taking a small piece of solid marrow).
 At the same time, a sample of spinal fluid is usually obtained to check to see if leukemia cells are present in the central nervous system (CNS)—this is done by a lumbar puncture.

 At this point, it is possible to determine what type of leukemia a child has—usually either ALL or AML.